Homeopathy

 Dr. Navin Pavaskar

-<-- Interviewed by Dr. Leela D'Souza
+Written by Leela D'Souza

 Dr. Leela: Hi Dr. Navin, welcome to the Hotseat.
 What a pleasant surprise.
 You were with me at homeopathic college!
 When Dr. Barvalia suggested I interview you, I thought I’d meet someone well advanced in age, grey and balding …